BKell-Dog/knowledge/source/content/Math/For Signal Processing/Dirac Delta Function.md

 0, \quad \>\>x\neq 0
 \end{cases} \quad \quad \quad \int_{-\infty}^{\infty}\delta(x)\>dx = 1
 $$
-Mathematicians have pointed out[^1] that it is impossible for a function to satisfy both of these conditions simultaneously.
+Mathematicians have pointed out[^1] that it is impossible for a function to satisfy both of these conditions simultaneously, because the integral would evaluate to zero.
 Dirac himself responded to this critique by instead formulating his function as a "generalized function" or distribution (i.e. not itself a function but a class which encompasses many functions), and proposing that his integral should be interpreted as,
 $$
 \int_{-\infty}^{\infty}\delta(x)\>dx = \lim_{ \epsilon \to 0^+ } \int_{-\infty}^{\infty} \delta_{\epsilon}(x)\>dx
 $$